wacncontent/CustomizeTool/removeCommentOutput2/includes/website-from-gallery.md

 1. Log in to the Azure Preview Portal.

-2. Open the Azure Marketplace either by clicking the **Marketplace** icon:
+2. Open the Azure gallery either by clicking the **Marketplace** icon:

     ![Marketplace icon][marketplace]